Health, Safety & Environment | Birchcliff Energy

 We recognize the importance of Health and Safety values in all aspects of our lives, we take safety home!

-Birchcliff participates in Alberta's Certificate of Recognition (COR) Safety Program and has received and maintained a COR certification since 2011.
-A COR certification demonstrates that the employer's health and safety management system has been evaluated by a certified auditor and meets provincial standards, as established by Occupational Health and Safety (Alberta).
-Maintaining a COR certification requires a commitment to continuous improvement in the health, safety and environment management practices, including sound planning and implementation.
+Birchcliff participates in Alberta’s COR Safety Program and has received and maintained a COR certification since 2011.
+This certification demonstrates that the employer’s health and safety management system has been evaluated by a certified auditor and meets provincial standards, as established by Alberta Occupational Health and Safety.
+Birchcliff’s health and safety program is audited externally every three years by an independent auditor and internally every year by a certified professional.

-Environmental assessments are undertaken for new projects or when acquiring new properties or facilities in order to identify, assess and minimize environmental risks and operational exposures.
+Environmental assessments are typically undertaken for new projects or when acquiring new properties or facilities in order to identify, assess and minimize environmental risks and operational exposures.
 Birchcliff conducts audits of operations to confirm compliance with internal standards and to stimulate improvement in practices where needed.
-Documentation is maintained to support internal accountability and measure operational performance against recognized industry indicators to assist in achieving the objectives of the described policies and programs.
+Documentation is maintained to support internal accountability and measure operational performance against recognized industry indicators to assist in achieving the objectives of its policies and programs.